AdamsAshifa/mastereyesecurityservicesltd/pages/mr-kenneth-yenson.md

 **Mr Kenneth Yenson** holds a Diploma in Law, Certificate in Strategic Planning and Human Resource Management (YALI).

-B.Sc International Diplomacy, JPTS/ Global Wealth University.
+B.Sc in International Relations and Diplomacy.
+Global Wealth University.

 He has worked in both public and Private Sector as an Administrator.